LimeChain/gosemble-research/docs/2-go-to-wasm.md

 * Binaryen compiles much more quickly.
 * Binaryen does general-purpose optimizations to the wasm that LLVM does not, and whole-program optimizations.
 * Binaryen is smaller in size compared to LLVM.
 * Binaryen is a better choice for languages with GC, which intend to compile to Wasm GC.
-Additionally, it will support compilation from Wasm GC to Wasm MVP, as a polyfill, until Wasm GC is everywhere, though the opposite will not be possible.
+Additionally, it will support compilation from Wasm GC to Wasm MVP, as a polyfill, though the opposite will not be possible.
 * In case Polkadot's wasm target switches to Wasm GC, having Binaryen as a compiler backend will have support for that, as the developers behind it are from WebAssembly organisation.

 ## 2.4.
 Go